Do It Yourself (DIY) Patina Process

 Once your sculpture has been bisque fired, it will be a dull white in color with no reflection.
 Some students prefer it white and patina their piece in a white paint and white metal wax.
 Most others prefer a darker patina.
 Below are the steps I use to achieve those results.

-Step Two: Stipple on 2 coats of the preferred undercoat color of latex paint.
+Step Two: Stipple on the preferred undercoat color of paint.
 Allow time to completely dry especially inside eyes and ears.
 Check the dryness in the eyes and ears with a Q-Tip.
 If you use a “chip” brush (see below) to stipple, make sure there isn’t any brush hairs left on the sculpture.

 Step Three: Stipple on the preferred color of metal wax in a cool environment as it will cure quickly in the hot sun. https://sculptnouveau.com/collections/sealers/products/metal-wax.
 The metal wax has a pungent order that will dissipate in a day or two.
 I leave my finished (patina) sculpture in the garage for at least 24 hours before it is displayed.
-Keep in mind, the darker the metal wax, the darker your patina.
+Keep in mind, longer you leave on the metal wax, the darker the wax will be and the undertone will be less obvious.

 If you want more of the undercoat showing and the black wax only in the crevices, quickly wipe or buff with a lint-free cloth such as microfiber (I use an old cotton tee-shirt) after to apply the metal wax.